Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR the open circuit between the A/C WOT relay and the A/C compressor clutch using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the electrical circuit between the A/C WOT relay and the A/C compressor clutch using the wiring diagrams.
+CHECK for proper system operation.

 • Is the measured resistance less than 2 ohms?